HumanCellAtlas/data-store/daemons/dss-events-scribe/Readme.md

 ## Configuration

-A scheduled CloudWatch rule is configureed to send one message per replica to the dss-events-scribe SQS queue.
+A scheduled CloudWatch rule is configured to send one message per replica to the dss-events-scribe SQS queue.
 The dss-events-scribe lambda is configured to process messages from the queue in batches of size 1.

 - The scheduled CloudWatch rule and SQS queue are configured in [infra/dss-events-scribe/main.tf](../../infra/dss-events-scribe/main.tf).